haribojun/haribojun.github.io/index.md

 ## YOUNGJUN KIM
 # About me

+I'm a 2nd year Ph.D.
+Candidate in Quant Marketing Lab at KAIST Business and Technology Management.
+My research interest is the application of Machine Learning or Deep Learning to solve business problems or find insights.

+I was born in South Korea, and lived in Austria, Australia.

 I'm currently working remotely for xxx in Shanghai, as a full-time **Lead Data Engineer**, since February 2021.

 ---